kompot/nhl-tv-geeky-streams/README.md

 - https://github.com/eracknaphobia/plugin.video.nhlgcl
 - https://github.com/cmaxwe/dl-nhltv

-Blackouts are not worked around in any way.
+Blackouts are not worked around in any way (and everything will probably just fail, have not tested it).
 You need a VPN connection if you'd like to watch all games.

 Usage:
 =====